pojntfx/uni-db1-notes/README.md

   select localtimestamp from dual;
   ```

-- You can get the current datetime with `localtimestamp`:
+- You can get the current date & time with `datelocaltimestamp`:

   ```sql
   select localtimestamp from dual;